discord-extensions-archived/CSS-Snippets/MoreRoundedBorders/README.md

 # More Rounded Borders
 Make borders that are some-what rounded more rounded.
+Inspired by hellbound

 ## Preview
 ![Preview ](https://cdn.discordapp.com/attachments/738968109288914976/751152635196735528/unknown.png)